-Proceeds from the 1961 one percent (1%) general sales and use tax levied by the City of Lafayette are dedicated to capital improvements such as street improvements, building construction, drainage, and any other work of permanent public improvement.
-Proceeds from the 1985 one percent (1%) general sales and use tax levied by the City of Lafayette are dedicated to capital improvements for streets and drainage.
+Proceeds from the 1961 one percent (1%) general sales and use tax levied by the City of Lafayette are dedicated to capital improvements including but limited to street improvements, building construction, drainage, and any other work of permanent public improvement.
+Proceeds from the 1985 one percent (1%) general sales and use tax levied by the City of Lafayette are dedicated to capital improvements.
 Both the 1961 and 1985 general sales and use taxes are dedicated to supplementing the revenues of the City's general fund after providing the debt service on outstanding bonds, provided that such an amount cannot exceed 35% of the annual sales tax revenues.